fufexan/nix-gaming/README.md

 [`wine`](./pkgs/wine)                                       | Multiple Wine packages
 [`winestreamproxy`](./pkgs/winestreamproxy)                 | Wine-Discord RPC (broken)
 [`proton-ge`](./pkgs/proton-ge)                             | Custom build of Proton with the most recent bleeding-edge Proton Experimental WINE
+[`northstar-proton`](./pkgs/titanfall/northstar-proton.nix) | Proton build based on TKG's proton-tkg build system to run the Northstar client on Linux and SteamDeck
+[`viper`](./pkgs/titanfall/viper.nix)                       | Launcher+Updater for Titanfall2 Northstar Client

-* `legendaryBuilder` is a function that installs games with `legendary-gl`.
+- `legendaryBuilder` is a function that installs games with `legendary-gl`.
 You are expected to log in before using it, with `legendary auth`.
   The function takes an attrset containing at least the attrset `games` which includes the games you want installed.
 Optionally, you can set an `opts` attrset that will set the options you set inside for all games listed.
   You can find a usage example in [example.nix](./example.nix).

 ## Install & Run

 It's recommended to set up [Cachix](https://app.cachix.org/cache/nix-gaming) so you don't have to build packages (most useful for wine).

 ```nix
 # configuration.nix
 {